Blog Details

 And honestly?
 You can’t even be mad, because this isn’t just one person’s mistake.
 It’s the consequence of a larger, ongoing issue:

-Nigeria has failed to package and preserve its full history.
+Nigeria has failed to properly preserve and package its full history.

-Ask the average Nigerian to name ethnic groups in the country.
-You’ll likely hear the usual suspects: Yoruba, Igbo, Hausa, and Fulani.
-Over and over again.
-Rinse.
-Repeat.
+Ask the average Nigerian to name the ethnic groups in the country.
+You’ll hear the Big Four on repeat: Yoruba.
+Igbo.
+Hausa.
+Fulani.

 People start relocating entire ethnic groups across borders.
-Like claiming the Efik are Ghanaian.
+Like claiming the Efik are from Ghana. 😩

 So, Who Are the Efik?

-The Efik people are an ethnic group native to southeastern Nigeria, predominantly in Cross River State.
-They are not from Ghana, not even close.
+The Efik people are an ethnic group native to South-South Nigeria, particularly in Cross River State.
+They are not from Ghana.
+Not even remotely.

-These were not just “tribes” lost in the forest, they were nations with structured societies, belief systems, economic power, and global relevance.
+These were not just “tribes” tucked away in forests.
+They were nations with organized societies, structured leadership, economic networks, and international significance.

 Because somewhere along the way, we outsourced our memory.

-Because if we don’t tell our stories, someone else will remix them, badly.
-And we’ll keep hearing nonsense like "Efik is from Ghana" in broad daylight.
+If we don’t tell our stories, others will remix them.
+Badly.
+And we’ll keep hearing nonsense like “Efik is from Ghana” in 2025, with straight faces.

-This is more than history, it’s identity.
-And it’s time to take it back.
+This is not just history, it’s identity.
+And it’s time to reclaim it.